Attendant User Guide

 By clicking on the ‘See Contact Card’ button, the full contact card will be displayed within the contacts column.
 From there the Social Reception Attendant is able to contact the person via the channels they have submitted (e.g. work phone, private phone or alternative email addresses).

 When opening the full contact card of a person (by searching for the right person and clicking the 3 dots and pressing See Contact Card) you will notice that there are 2 sections in the contact card.
 The first (and automatically opened) is the contact tab.
-Here are all the contact details that this person has filled in on his Lync or Skype for Business account.
+Here are all the contact details that this person has filled in on his Skype for Business account.
 The second tab is the Organization tab.
 Here you will see the people within the same organization as the contact you’ve looked up.
-Depending on the way it is filled in within the Lync or Skype for Business account you will also see the hierarchy of the company.
+Depending on the way it is filled in within the Skype for Business account you will also see the hierarchy of the company.

 With the Social Reception Attendant it is possible to create groups in your contact list.